Banner image: Growing Seed Point 1, by Dr Linda Erceg.

 Big, twisting leafy vines made from irrigation pipe and cable ties are the newest addition to a growing art installation project at the University of Tasmania’s Inveresk campus.

-Morphologica: An Ephemeral Art Project is part of the University of Tasmania’s Northern Transformation program and this evening Dr Erceg’s second installation will be officially opened in the Architecture and Design building foyer, Inveresk.
+Morphologica: An Ephemeral Art Project was a part of the University of Tasmania’s Northern Transformation program and this evening Dr Erceg’s second installation will be officially opened in the Architecture and Design building foyer, Inveresk.

 “The University of Tasmania believes that it is important for communities to have access to art and cultural experiences.
 The revitalisation of the Inveresk Precinct gives us an opportunity to facilitate such access while supporting the Tasmanian art ecosystem,” Project Academic Lead Dr Kim Lehman said.